Administrations, Logs, Backups, Updates¶

 Our backend image follows the usual logging best practices by writing to

-stdout, so you can follow logs with docker logs
+stdout, so you can follow logs with docker logs or any other

 appropriate tool.
 Apart from some service activity logs, all application